-Many people keep failing their test despite being capable and intelligent, and despite driving very safely during their lessons.
-This is especially frustrating when you see how many people who are not that bright can pass on their first attempt!
+Many people need help for driving test anxiety.
+Despite being safe drivers, they keep failing their test.
+This is almost always due to driving test anxiety.
+It is especially frustrating when you see how many people who are not that bright can pass on their first attempt!

 Driving is a part of modern life.
 Being able to drive opens up a range of possibilities for work, leisure and socialising.
 For instance, the retail sector of the economy is in serious decline as more people buy online.
 But this means more job opportunities in delivery work, so long as you have a driving license.

 If your driving instructor has told you to book a test, it’s because they think you’re a safe driver.
 So far as your actual knowledge and abilities are concerned, you are perfectly capable of passing.

 You just need some help for driving test anxiety so you can pass your test and enjoy the freedom of a drivers license.